dkarter/alfred-magic-link/README.md

 This workflow is powered by [DuckDuckGo](https://duckduckgo.com).

+If you overuse it, DuckDuckGo may temporarily flag you as a bot, and the workflow will return no result.
+For most users and use cases that will not be an issue, but I encountered this issue when I was developing and doing some heavy testing.

 If you want to use this feature in your browser add a `!` to any DuckDuckGo search query `apple !`.